Experienced Tacoma Personal Injury Attorneys Serving WA & Pierce County

 It’s important to understand the role that insurance companies play in most injury claims today.
-No matter who’s at-fault for your accident – a bad driver, a negligent employer, a careless doctor, an inattentive neighbor, etc. – your claim is likely to end up on an insurance company’s desk.
+No matter who’s at fault for your accident – a bad driver, a negligent employer, a careless doctor, an inattentive neighbor, etc. – your claim is likely to end up on an insurance company’s desk.

 Unfortunately, despite their catchy commercials and slogans to the contrary, America’s insurance companies don’t represent your interests.
 They aren’t invested in protecting your rights, and you can’t count on them to give you a fair deal.

-In fact, you should never agree to a settlement offer with an insurance company – and never sign any forms – without talking to experienced Tacoma personal injury lawyers first.
+You should never agree to a settlement offer with an insurance company – and never sign any forms – without talking to experienced Tacoma personal injury lawyers first.

 After all, if the insurance company thinks that it’s a good deal for them, it’s probably a bad deal for you.